kenfdev/remo-exporter/README.md

 #### Access the metrics

-The following is an example url for the NodePort(30352):
+The following is an example url for the docker published port(9352):

 http://localhost:9352/metrics